Albert Einstein is attributed to having called compound interest “the eighth wonder of the world.”

-You may have heard that investing at a young age is so much better than waiting.
+You may have heard that the earlier you start investing the better.
 Well, it’s true, and we’ve crunched the numbers to show you the difference your age can make when investing.

 Michael, Jennifer, and Sam invested for 10 years, and, through an incredible stroke of investment luck, each earned the same average annual return (7%) consistently, until age 65.
 The only difference between these investors is the year when they start socking away their funds.

 Michael saved $1,000 per month from the time he turned 25 until he turned 35.
 Then he stopped saving but left his money in his investment account, where it continued to accrue at a 7% rate until he retired at age 65.

 Jennifer held off and didn’t start saving until age 35.
 She put away $1,000 per month from her 35th birthday until she turned 45.
 Like Michael, she left the balance in her investment account, where it continued to accrue at a rate of 7% until age 65.

 Sam didn’t get around to investing until age 45.
 Still, he invested $1,000 per month for 10 years, halting his savings at age 55.
 Then he also left his money to accrue at a 7% rate until his 65th birthday.